Logic Pro for Beginners

 For audio, arm the track (the R button), set your input, and watch the meter.
 Aim for healthy levels without clipping — read gain staging explained if your recordings sound weak or distorted.
 Hit record, play, and your take appears as a region.

 For MIDI, add a Software Instrument track, pick a patch from the Library on the left, and play your controller.
-If you don’t have a keyboard, use Logic’s Musical Typing (Cmd-K) to play notes from your computer keyboard.
+If you don’t yet own one, our roundup of the best MIDI keyboards covers picks for every budget; or use Logic’s Musical Typing (Cmd-K) to play notes from your computer keyboard.
 You can fix timing afterward with quantize and edit notes in the Piano Roll.

 Using stock instruments and plugins